-Sink your teeth into these IPA Pulled Pork Cheese Dogs Recipe.
+IPA Pulled Pork Cheese Dogs, time to sink your teeth into a serious hot dog recipe.
 All beef brisket hot dogs, topped with IPA pulled pork and an easy IPA Cheese Sauce.
 Elevate your backyard barbecue.

 Best of all I didn’t stand around tending the grill all night, I simply hung out with friends and enjoyed good food and laughs.

-- 1 pack all beef brisket hot dogs
+- 8 hot dogs 1 pack all beef brisket

 - 8 Hot Dog Buns